 Painting Furniture Without Sanding or Priming

 Not too bad for what, about $60 worth of supplies?
 Here is another way to paint furniture grey without sanding or priming!

 If you get up close, you can definitely see the texture and you can feel it slightly.
 It’s not my favorite… maybe I’m doing something wrong haha.
+But when you take a couple of steps back, you can’t even see the texture.
+So that’s awesome.

-Learn how to paint furniture with a sprayer for that texture-free look and here are the best HVLP paint sprayers for furniture.
+It does create a perfect, texture free finish when I spray it… if you have a sprayer.
+Learn how to paint furniture with a sprayer for that texture free look and here are the best HVLP paint sprayers for furniture you can use.

-I’m curious though, do you hate texture or would you rather it instead of brush marks?
+I’m curious, though; do you hate texture or would you rather it instead of brush marks?

+Painting Furniture Without Sanding or Priming